scaars10/scaars10.github.io/posts/pecan-raft.md

 }
 ```

-This made my "high throughput" system crawl.
-Each write involved:
-1. Serializing to BSON
-2. Network call to MongoDB
-3. Index updates
-4. Document insertion

-For a consensus system that needs to write every single log entry before acknowledging, this was a killer.
+This made the system slow.
+Each write involved serializing to BSON, a network call to Mongo, index updates, and the actual insert.
+For a consensus system that needs to fsync every log entry before acknowledging, this was a major bottleneck.

-**What I learned later**: Real systems use optimized write-ahead logs (WALs) like:
+Real systems use optimized write-ahead logs (WALs) like LevelDB/RocksDB or custom append-only files designed for sequential writes.
+MongoDB is not designed for this use case.
-- **LevelDB/RocksDB**: Designed for sequential writes
-- **Custom append-only files**: With periodic compaction
-- **Memory-mapped files**: For zero-copy operations

-These can achieve microsecond latencies instead of milliseconds.
-But at the time, I didn't know these existed, and MongoDB was my hammer for every nail.

----

-## 4. How I Handled Specific Details
+## Specific Implementation Details

-### 4.1 Randomized Timers & The "Reset" Problem
+### Randomized Timers & The "Reset" Problem

 The paper is clear: *"Randomize your election timeouts to prevent split votes."*